CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Infrastructure/DNS_Infrastructure.md

 nameserver 10.163.0.

 Testing the entire DNS Infrastructure.
-At this point, the DNS infrastructure is completely set up, we can run thedigwithout using the@<ip>option;digwill use the local DNS server set by the system.
+At this point, the DNS infrastructure is completely set up, we can run the dig without using the@<ip>option;dig will use the local DNS server set by the system.
 Please run the following commands from a host inside AS-155.
 If everything is set up correctly, you should be able to get the answer as expected.